Is it Really a Blue Monday Or Just a Nice Song?

 In the meantime, I'm off to listen to some New Order.

-If you want to find out more about mental health, please visit Mind, the mental health charity: https://www.mind.org.uk/.
+If you want to know more about mental health, please visit Mind, the mental health charity: https://www.mind.org.uk/.

 I feel the need to share Dara's bit about saying it's a thing, courtesy of the BBC:

 And of course, here is the real Blue Monday, care of New Order